 Murder was a necessary element in their plan to commit the perfect crime.
 The two teenagers spent months discussing and refining a plan that included kidnapping the child of a wealthy parents, demanding a ransom, and collecting the ransom after it was thrown off a moving train as it passed a designated point.
 Neither Loeb nor Leopold relished the idea of murdering their kidnap victim, but they thought it critical to minimizing their likelihood of being identified as the kidnappers.
 Their victim turned out to be an acquaintance of the two boys, Bobby Franks.

 Franks was simply in the wrong place at the wrong time.
 On May 21, 1924 at about five o'clock in the afternoon, Bobby Franks was walking home from school when a green Willys-Knight automobile pulled up near him.
 Loeb asked Franks to come over to the car, asked him to get in the car to discuss a tennis racquet, then killed him with a chisel as the two drove off.
-(Though most evidence points to Loeb as the actual killer, there is some dispute about this.
-Most likely, Loeb, sitting in the rear seat behind Franks, killed the boy with several chisel blows to the head.)
+Most evidence suggests that Loeb, sitting in the rear seat behind Franks, killed the boy with several blows to the head (see the testimony of defense psychiatrist Bernard Gluek, who says Loeb admitted to being the killer), but there is some dispute about this.
 Leopold and Loeb drove their rented car to a marshland near the Indiana line, where they stripped Franks naked, poured hydrochloric acid over his body to make identification more difficult, then stuffed the body in a concrete drainage culvert.
 The boys returned to the Loeb home where they burned Franks' clothing in a basement fire.
 That evening Mrs. Franks received a phone call from Leopold, who identified himself as "George Johnson."
 Leopold told Franks that her boy had been kidnapped, but was unharmed, and that she should expect a ransom note soon.
 The next morning the Franks family received a special delivery letter asking that they immediately secure $10,000 in old, unmarked bills and telling them to expect further instructions that afternoon.
 Leopold ("George Johnson") called Jacob Franks, Bobby's father, shortly before three o'clock to tell him a taxi cab was about to arrive at his home and that he should take it to a specified drugstore in South Chicago.
 Franks, however would not get into the Yellow Cab that pulled up in front of his home.
 He had just received another call, this one from the police, spoiling hope that the perfect crime would be executed.
 The body of Bobby Franks had been identified; a laborer happened to see a flash of what turned out to be a foot through the the shrubbery covering the open culvert where the body had been placed.

 body of Bobby